 Powered by a fuel-injected 471 cc two-cylinder in-line, or more commonly known – as a ‘Parallel Twin’ and produces a claimed 47,6 hp (35,0 kW) at 8500 rpm at the crankshaft.

-The CBR500R competes with many other bikes at various engine sizes in what is a hugely varied and competitive class, though the CBR500R is often considered a more sensible option not favoured by riders who want something a little more focused and exciting.
+Though. the Honda CBR500R is often considered a more sensible option not favoured by riders who want something a little more focused and exciting.

 Power is delivered in a very linear way and I’m afraid it is not hugely exciting.

-You will have heaps more satisfaction screaming the Yamaha R3, Ninja 300, and 400 to their higher respective redlines of 11000 rpm plus as the CBR500R revs to only a little over 9000 rpm which is pretty low for a sporty small capacity motorcycle.
+You will have heaps more satisfaction screaming the Yamaha R3, Ninja 300, and 400 to their higher respective redlines of 11000 rpm plus.

 The 0-100 mph time is clocked in 14.17 and onto the quarter mile in 13.51 at 98 mph.